 You will look far better being realistic about how you stand than trying to yank your pants up.

 It is almost impossible to find a universally flattering tie for all body types.
 If you tend to fall on the shorter end of the scale, we recommend taking advantage of the extra length in your tie by adding in a larger knot.
 This can give the illusion of a stronger and more powerful stance.
 A good suggestion could be the Windsor know-a symmetrical and larger knot, which is one of the most popular in the U.S.

 Whatever you do, do not buy a child’s tie.
 Instead, opt for a regular length tie and bring it to your tailor to get altered to fit your body’s proportions best.
 Keep in mind the golden rule: the tie tip should always fall at your waistband.
 Never below or above.

 Taller guys have a much harder time shopping than shorter guys do.
 Since the standard length of a tie is 57 inches, this is not enough fabric if you are over 6 feet tall.
-If you tend to fall on the taller side of the scale we recommend look searching for manufactures that carry an extra long range.
+If you tend to fall on the taller side of the scale we recommend look searching for manufacturers that carry an extra long range.

 A smaller tie knot will be your best friend if you fall out of the normal sizing range for ties.
 Knots like the Four in Hand knot will work best for taking the least amount of fabric off of your tie.
 Try to avoid knots like the Windsor Knot, which takes much more fabric, shortening your tie even more.

 If all else fails, a full proof option will be to get your ties custom made for you, ensuring that they fit you to a “T.”